guglielmo/zmqtest/README.rst

 * go into the second computer (``CTRL+B,Q,2``) and kill the process (``CTRL+C``) (see how the stream of messages in the left screen stops)
 * go into the server screen (``CTRL+B,Q,0``) anc kill the server to end the test

+An even more interesting test, that shows how messages are queued, almost magically, without a message broker infrastructure:

+* start the two computers and wait 15 seconds, then kill both of them
+* now start the saver, and you'll see the stream of all queued results appearing (out of almost nowhere)

 .. _`Fake mail form`: